 The Assessment Office is located in A-200 in the Student Services One Stop Center.
-The primary mission of the Assessment Office is to administer the placement tests for English, Mathematics and ESL.
+The primary mission of the Assessment Office is to assist students through the placement test process.
+In addition to administering the tests for English, Mathematics and ESL, the Assessment Office also administers the Ability to Benefit (ATB) tests for financial aid purposes.
 Accommodations are available to students with disabilities.
 For more information, call (619) 660-4426 or visit the website at www.cuyamaca.edu/assessment.